A1MSolutions/policyconnector/README.md

 2. At the General Services Administration, [18F helped a few agencies adapt eRegulations for their needs](https://18f.gsa.gov/our-work/eregulations/), including the Bureau of Alcohol, Tobacco, Firearms, and Explosives: [ATF eRegulations](https://regulations.atf.gov/) ([archived repository](https://github.com/18F/atf-eregs)).
 3. The Center for Medicare & Medicaid Services reused eRegulations and developed additional features.
 This version is based on [the CMS codebase](https://github.com/Enterprise-CMCS/cmcs-eregulations).

+Please note that this specific repository is a quick adaptation of the upstream repository, with many broken tests and other terrible shortcuts because it's an experimental side project.
+If you want to see decent code, look upstream!

 # Local setup

 ## Prerequisites